 Costa Rica has tons of places that are worth visiting, but here are a couple of suggestions:

-- Parque Nacional Manuel Antonio: it is a small national park in the central pacific conservation area on the pacific coast of Costa Rica, 132 meter (433 feet) from the national capital of San Jose.
+- Parque Nacional Manuel Antonio: it is a small national park in the central pacific conservation area on the pacific coast of Costa Rica, 132 km (82 Miles) from the national capital of San Jose.
 It opens every other day of the week, except Mondays.

 - Stone Spheres of Costa Rica: They are an assortment of over three hundred retro spheres located on the Diquis Delta and on Isla del Cano.
 They are also called bolas de piedra.
 Some myths and mystery surround them.